-3.5 Since there might currently only be two airport developments in the UK that might approach such a threshold, this means that LBN would need to find other reasons to refuse the application, although the wording above does not appear to preclude carbon emissions from being one of additional reasons for refusing the application.
-Philosophically, this is a strange position for Government to adopt since climate change is the result of millions of single decisions and projects, not a single one of which by itself could have a material impact on reaching Net Zero targets.
+3.5 Since there might currently only be two airport developments in the UK that might approach such a threshold, this means that LBN would need to find other reasons to refuse the application.
+Although the wording above does not appear to preclude carbon emissions from being an additional reason for refusing the application, the accompanying Making Best Use policy (MBU) makes clear that carbon emissions should be considered at a national level.

-3.6 Although York does note the Government's Jet Zero Strategy published in July 2022, it makes limited mention of the 6th Carbon Budget, and no mentions of the associated report of the Climate Change Committee (CCC) published in December 2020, or of the annual report
+3.6 Although York does note the Government's Jet Zero Strategy published in July 2022, it makes limited mention of the 6th Carbon Budget, and no mentions of the associated report of the Climate Change Committee (CCC) published in December 2020, or of the annual report by the CCC as the Government's advisor on climate change presented to Parliament in June 2022, the month before the Jet Zero Strategy was published.

-2 Department for Transport, Aviation Policy Framework, 2013
+3 Department for Transport, Aviation Policy Framework, 2013

-3 Viz 'existing runway capacity' (meaning well specified), 'runway capacity' (capacity measured at what time?), 'existing runway' (capacity not necessarily fixed), and 'existing capacity' (capacity not limited to runway)
+4 Viz 'existing runway capacity' (meaning well specified), 'runway capacity' (capacity measured at what time?), 'existing runway' (capacity not necessarily fixed), and 'existing capacity' (capacity not limited to runway)

-4 Airports National Policy Statement, Department for Transport, June 2018, para.
+5 Airports National Policy Statement, Department for Transport, June 2018, para.
 1.39.